Skip to content

 Overview

-The University of Arizona's High Performance Computing (HPC) clusters are servers (computing nodes) and associated high performance storage.
-There are additional nodes to meet specific needs like high amounts of memory or GPUs.
+The University of Arizona's High Performance Computing (HPC) clusters comprise servers (computing nodes) and associated high performance storage.
+Some of the nodes meet specific needs like high amounts of memory or GPUs.
 All UArizona research faculty can sign up for free monthly allocation following these directions.
 For researchers who need compute resource beyond the free standard allocation, and who have funding available, we encourage 'buy-in' of additional compute nodes.

 Benefits of Buy-in